-The Trust will retain cash from the net proceeds of each of its offerings of trust units in an amount not exceeding 3% of the net proceeds of each such offering, which has been added to its available funds to be used for its ongoing expenses and cash redemptions.
-From time to time, the Trust will sell physical gold bullion and silver bullion to replenish this cash reserve to meet its expenses and cash redemptions.
+The Trust has retained cash from the net proceeds of each of its offerings of trust units in an amount not exceeding 3% of the net proceeds of each such offering, which has been added to its available funds to be used for its ongoing expenses and cash redemptions.
+From time to time, the Trust will sell physical gold bullion to replenish this cash reserve to meet its expenses and cash redemptions.